Continuous Ensemble Weather Forecasting with Diffusion models: Experiments

 \paragraph{Metrics.} We evaluate the skill of the forecasting models by computing the Root Mean Squared Error (\textbf{RMSE}) of the ensemble mean.
 As a probabilistic metric we also consider Continuous Ranked Probability Score (\textbf{CRPS}) \citep{gneiting_strictly_2007}, which measures how well the the predicted marginal distributions capture the ground truth.
 We also evaluate the Spread/Skill-Ratio (\textbf{SSR}), which is a common measure of calibration for ensemble forecasts.
 For a model with well calibrated uncertainty estimates the SSR should be close to 1 \citep{fortin_why_2014}.
 Detailed definitions of all metrics are given in appendix \ref{sec:metrics}.

 \paragraph{Models.} We propose to use the ARCI model described in algorithm \ref{alg:arci} referred to as \textbf{ARCI-24/6h}.
-We train it to forecast $t\in\{6,12,18,24\}$ (hours) and roll it out autoregressively with 24 h steps, hence the name.
-Training is done on a 40GB NVIDIA A100 GPU and takes roughly 2 days.
-We emphasize again that the choice of algorithm inside ARCI results in probabilistically equivalent forecasts for all time marginals, and only differ in the autocorrelation of forecast trajectories.
-Hence, for all metrics below that are computed for specific lead times we only report results for one version of the algorithm.
-We return to the difference between Alg.~\ref{alg:cont-ens} and Alg.~\ref{alg:ar-noise} when studying the temporal difference below.
+We train it to forecast $t\in\{6,12,18,24\}$ (hours) and roll it out autoregressively with 24h steps, hence the name.
+Training is done on a 40GB NVIDIA A100 GPU and takes roughly 2 days. {We emphasize again that using fixed, correlated or uncorrelated noise results in probabilistically equivalent forecasts for all time marginals, and only differ in the autocorrelation of forecast trajectories.
+Hence the choice of algorithm inside ARCI does not matter, and for all metrics below that are computed for specific lead times we only report results for one version of the algorithm.} We return to the difference between Alg.~\ref{alg:cont-ens} and Alg.~\ref{alg:ar-noise} when studying the temporal difference below.

-To evaluate the effectiveness of our approach, we compare it to other MLWP baselines. \textbf{Deterministic} is a deterministic model trained using MSE-loss on a single 6 hour time step, and unrolled up to 10 days. \textbf{AR-6/24h} is a diffusion model trained only on forecasting a single fixed $\delta$ ahead, and then autoregressively unrolled up to 10 days.
-This is the forecasting setup of \citep{price_gencast_2024}. \hbox{\textbf{CI-6h}} is a diffusion model performing continuous forecasting conditioned on a specific lead time.
-It is trained on uniformly sampled lead times from $\{k \delta\}_{k=1}^{40}$, with $\delta = \text{6 h}$.
+To evaluate the effectiveness of our approach, we compare it to other MLWP baselines. \textbf{Deterministic} is a deterministic model trained using MSE-loss on a single 6 hour timestep, and unrolled up to 10 days. \textbf{AR-\{6, 24\}h} are diffusion models trained only on forecasting a single fixed $\delta=\{6, 24\}$h ahead, and then autoregressively unrolled up to 10 days. {This is the exact forecasting setup of} \citep{price_gencast_2024} {and the AR- models can thus be seen as a reimplementation of GenCast with a U-Net architecture.} Since we are interested in forecasts with high temporal resolution, the AR-24h model operating at a coarser temporal resolution represents an upper limit on performance for long rollouts rather than a competing model \hbox{\textbf{CI-6h}} is a diffusion model performing continuous forecasting conditioned on a specific lead time.
+It is trained on uniformly sampled lead times from $\{k \delta\}_{k=1}^{40}$, with $\delta = \text{6h}$.
 This is the method proposed in alg. \ref{alg:cont-ens}.
 Sampling a 10-day forecast with 6h resolution for a single member from AR-6h takes 32 seconds, but by parallelizing the 6h timesteps in ARCI-24/6h this reduces to 8 seconds.